QBiMM/App/README.md

 This is a layered monolith application that consists of the following applications:

 * `TravelApp.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
 It is useful on development as well as on production environment.
-* `TravelApp.HttpApi.Host`: ASP.NET Core API application that is used to expose the APIs to the clients.
+* `TravelApp.Web`: ASP.NET Core MVC / Razor Pages application that is the essential web application of the solution.
-* `angular`: Angular application.

 ## Deploying the application